allenlr/ALRphase2-frontend/README.md

     - type "npm start" then hit enter.
 7. Launch the client side web application
-    - navigate to the frontened directory and type "npm install" then hit enter following by "npm start" and hitting enter.
+    - navigate to the frontened directory and type "npm install" then hit enter followed by "npm start" and hitting enter.

 ## Coinfiguration
 - This app does not require any additional configuration outside of the UI.